alapolloni/todo.txt-py/README.md

 1. DONE: add one command line option (not action)
 1. DONE: add one configuration file
 2. DONE: add one environment variables
-2. all the command line options - need a list
+2. DONE: all the command line options - need a list
 	- -f TODOTXT_FORCE - done
 	- -a TODOTXT_AUTO_ARCHIVE
 	- -v TODOTXT_VERBOSE - done